Attention Approximates Sparse Distributed Memory: SDM Details

 These modifications turn SDM into the Hopfield Network in Eq. \ref{eq:HopfieldUpdateRule}.

 We note that, while Hopfield Networks have been traditionally presented and used in an autoassociative fashion, as long as they use a synchronous update rule they can also model heteroassociative sequence transitions with the equation $\boldsymbol{\xi}^{new} = g( P_p P_a^T \boldsymbol{\xi} )$ \cite{SDMvsHopfield}.
+Meanwhile, modern Hopfield Networks can handle heteroassociative tasks with a simple modification outlined in \cite{modernHopfield}.
 This means the heteroassociative abilities of SDM are not unique.
-However, \cite{SDMvsHopfield} notes Hopfield Networks do not handle heteroassociative tasks as well as SDM.
-In addition, Hopfield Networks are biologically implausible because of the weight transport problem where the weight matrix $P_a P_a^T$ is symmetric.
-SDM, in using neurons that hold noisy superpositions of each pattern, gives a more biologically plausible substrate for holding patterns.
-It also has striking similarities to the cerebellum that are reviewed in \cite{SDM,SDMBookChapter1993}.
+However, traditional Hopfield Networks are biologically implausible because of the weight transport problem where the weight matrix $P_a P_a^T$ is symmetric.
+Meanwhile, modern Hopfield Networks lack the degree of biological detail provided by SDM.
+This is because SDM not only identifies the unique connectomics of the cerebellum as satisfying many of its constraints \cite{SDM} but also because of the work presented here highlighting how the exponential function used in \cite{exponentialHopfield,hopfieldallyouneed,modernHopfield} can be implemented through simple properties of neuron activations.

 Conceptually, we can interpret the Hopfield update within the SDM framework as computing the similarity between $P_a^T \boldsymbol{\xi}$ which, because of the bipolar values, has a maximum of $n$, minimum of $-n$ and moves in increments of 2 (flipping from a +1 to -1 or vice versa).
 This distance metric between each pattern and the query being used as a weighting for the linear combination of patterns results in our query being attracted to patterns with high similarity and repulsed away from those dissimilar.
 However, all patterns are considered while in SDM, patterns are weighted in proportion to the intersection of the write circle of a pattern with the read circle of the query so any patterns that are $d(\boldsymbol{\xi},\mathbf{p_a})>2d$, will have no circle intersection and receive no weighting.
 This gives the query a hard threshold of $2d$ for patterns it assigns any weight to.
 An emergent property of using this circle intersection for weighting is that it is approximately exponential.